owlabout/blog/posts/vue/extending-vuejs-projects.md

 ```
 :::

-We now have an app that does exactly what it did before, except that the module A part of the code was moved to somewhere else.
-Now we need to change our app so that it only imports module A if specified in our configuration file.
 First we need a configuration file, that will handle all of our imports from modules for us.
-This file is project specific.
+This file is project-specific.
 So here we will import any and all modules that are not part of the core project and export them again.

 This is our config.js file if we want to import module A:
 ```js